coccon/proffastpylot/docs/folder_structure.md

 # Structuring of the Retrieval

-With using PROFFASTpylot most of the folder structure can be chosen freely.
+With PROFFASTpylot most of the folder structure can be chosen freely.
-This articles gives an overview about the needed folders and files.
+This article gives an overview about the needed folders and files.

-The needed folders and files can be divided into four categories
+They can be divided into four categories:

  1. Input data: Interferograms, pressure files, map files
  2. Output data: Spectra, results of the processing, config files
  3. Program Files: This includes the folder to the PROFFAST binaries as well as the `proffastpylot` directory (see note below).
  4. Steering Files: input files and run files for specific runs

- All paths can be chosen freely (e.g. input data can be located on a external hard disk).
+ All paths can be chosen freely (e.g. input data can be located on an external hard disk).
  **We recommend disentangling input data, output data and the program execution files from each other.**

 _Note: To run the example files using [`run.py`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/example/run.py) PROFFAST must be located inside the proffastpylot directory as described in [`docs/installation.md`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/installation.md)._